nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

+**Q**: I accidentally deleted a contact.
+Is there an undo feature?<br>
+**A**: Nope.
+Unforunately, undo has not been implemented.

+**Q**: How do I edit events?<br>
+**A**: Unforunately, editing events has not been implemented.
+You will have to delete the existing event and create a new one with your desired details.

+**Q**: I have a vendor that provides multiple services, but I can only indicate 1 service per vendor entry.
+What should I do?<br>
+**A**: In such a scenario, you can create a second entry which is named differently to store the contact.
+The reason each vendor can only provde 1 single service is so that searches via the `list` command can be more precise.

+**Q**: Can DDD be used by users who are not wedding planners (i.e. other event planners)?<br>
+**A**: Yes!
+While DDD is targetted at wedding planners, its features can be adapted to store contacts related to planning events, not just limited to weddings.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous DDD home folder.